 This area continued to grow during the early years of the 20th Century, though the Victorian building style now had to compete with Colonial Revival and the Bungalows that were particularly prevalent during the 1920s and 30s.

 FIVE POINTS HISTORIC DISTRICT

-Five Points is Huntsville’s newest Historic Preservation District, established in 1999.
-Initially part of the 1892 East Huntsville Addition, it developed slowly over the course of a century.
+Established in 1999 as a Historic Preservation District, Five Points was initially part of the 1892 East Huntsville Addition.
 This neighborhood’s significance lies in its illustration of the evolution of middle-class housing in 20th century Huntsville, rather than a concentration of one period.
 The dwellings include a collection of modest one and two-story vernacular Victorian homes, a variety of Bungalows that experienced great popularity in the 1920’s and 30’s, modest Cape Cods, which were then succeeded by the Ranch style so fashionable in the 50’s and 60’s.